Outer Thigh Lift Austin TX

 After any type of outer thigh lift procedure, patients will likely experience mild soreness and swelling for a few days.
 The incisions are typically dressed with surgical glue, and compressive foam and compression garments are used to help limit swelling and bruising in the area.
 Surgical drains are commonly used in this procedure and will typically be removed within the first week.

 The thighs will be supported in a soft compression garment for about three weeks or until healed.
 Any stitches will be removed after one or two weeks.
 Most patients will be able to return to work within a week, although exercise and other strenuous activity should be avoided for about a three weeks.
 Dr. Trussler will provide you with specific instructions for your individual recovery.

 The results of an outer thigh lift are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 The outer thigh shape will evolve over a three month period especially in the cases of significant skin and fat removal.
-Scar treatment will be initiated at the 3 week visit and may be continued for 3 to 6 months after the operation, or until the scar soften and fade.
+Scar treatment will be initiated at the 3-week visit and may be continued for 3 to 6 months after the operation, or until the scar softens and fade.

 - Hatef, DA, Trussler, AP, Kenkel, JM.
 Procedural Risk for Venous Thromboembolism in Abdominal Contouring Surgery: A Systematic Review of the Literature.
 Plast Reconstr Surg.
 2010 Jan;125(1):352-362.

 Whether you have a question or would like to set up an outer thigh lift consultation, Dr. Trussler and his staff are here to help.
 Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.
 Start your journey to not only looking but feeling better today!